nick-holt/usefulRfunctions/README.md

 # usefulRfunctions
-Library of useful R functions that I source/use constantly
+Library of useful R functions I've written to speed up routine tasks.
+I source/use these constantly.

 ## To load as a library in an R script use: